Scurrlin/LC_Python_vs_CSharp/README.md

 To make the comparison concrete, I first selected 10 different algorithmic problem sets featured on LeetCode.
 From these sets, I chose 3 representative problems.

-For each problem, I developed a solution in Python and then translated that solution into C++ (with one exception that I'll touch on later).
+For each problem, I developed a solution in Python and then translated that solution into C# (with one exception that I'll touch on later).
 I aimed to keep the logic and structure as similar as possible between the two languages to allow for a fair comparison.

 The exception case I mentioned earlier was LeetCode problem 912, which was part of the selections focusing on sorting algorithms.
 Given that there is a built-in method that can reduce an otherwise lengthy solution down to a couple lines of code in both languages, I felt both approaches merited inclusion.